12 tips for finding and working with a gallery to sell your art.

 - Are they reputable?

-- What is their criteria for accepting artists?
+- What are their criteria for accepting artists?

 - Does the gallery have an exclusivity clause?

-6. Beware of booking too many art shows
+6. Beware of booking too many venues to show and sell your art

 It is a common error for artists to spread themselves too thinly.
-It might be tempting to accept all invitations.
-Be careful.
-You may not have enough work to create as many quality shows as you think you can.
-A gallery cancelation, at The Paint Spot, made it difficult to find an replacement artist on short notice.
+It might be tempting to accept all invitations, but be careful.
+You might not have enough work to create as many quality shows as you think you can.
+For example, a gallery cancellation at The Paint Spot made it difficult to find a replacement artist on short notice.

-Never double-book yourself to ensure you have enough time to create art you are proud to show.
-Choose only 1 or 2 shows annually to stay focused on nurturing clients for better attendance at each show.
+Never double-book yourself, rather, ensure you have enough time to create art you are proud to show.
+Choose only one or two shows annually to stay focused on, while nurturing clients for better attendance at each show.
 Earn the reputation of being an artist with sold-out shows.
-Choose your exhibition space wisely, book fewer shows, and promote them strongly.
+Choose your exhibition space wisely – book fewer shows, and promote them strongly.

-7. Consider if your art ready to show in a gallery
+7. Consider if your art is ready to show at a gallery

-Some artists strive their entire career to find their style while others seem to arrive at their niche easily.
-Perhaps it is time to get advice from others to help you uncover your style and voice.
+Some artists strive their entire careers to find their style while others seem to arrive at their niche easily.
+Perhaps it’s time to get advice from others to help you uncover your style and voice.
 Invite a couple of fellow artists to your studio to see your art and talk about your process.
 Join an art club to get feedback and critique from peers.
 They will help you discover continuity, and themes within your body of work.

 It is important to create art that you love.
-Your passion, knowledge, and experience will be evident in your art.
-You may continue to experiment using different media; explore new styles; or choose new subject matter.
-It is part of growing as an artist.
+As a result, when you love what you’re creating, your passion, knowledge, and experience will be evident in your art.
+Of course, you should continue to experiment using different media, explore new styles, or choose new subject matter, which is all part of growing as an artist.
 Continue seeking advice as you progress because others may provide valuable feedback to help you.
 Be aware that a dramatic shift in your work may mean a change in gallery representation down the road.

-8. Quality materials means quality presentation and higher prices.
+8. Quality art materials mean quality presentation and higher prices.

 Many things affect the quality of your work, including framing and presentation.
 Are your surfaces archival?
 Are your paints artist-quality and lightfast (non-fading)?
-Is your work varnished to protect it.
-These are important considerations for collectors.
-Ready-to-hang is essential for the gallery and framing is an investment just like any upgrade, it can raise the asking price of the work.
+Is your work varnished to protect it?
+Accordingly, these are important considerations for collectors.
+Ready-to-hang art is essential for the gallery.
+Coupled with quality materials, framing is an investment, and just like any upgrade, it can raise the asking price of the work.

 9. Take advice from the gallery on setting prices for your work

 Does your pricing strategy consider that the gallery requires a 50% commission on all sold work?
 Do not undercut your gallery by attempting to sell art cheaper from your studio.
-If the client tries to buy from you, direct the sale back to the gallery.
+Moreover, if a client tries to buy directly from you, preserve the relationship you have built with the gallery – direct the sale back to the gallery.
+After all, you’ve worked hard to find a gallery to show and sell your art.

 Quick snaps from your phone are adequate for social media where sharing the process of your work and providing sneak peeks into your studio may remain intimate and authentic.
+After all, they help your audience get to know you better.
 Record videos featuring behind-the-scenes footage from your studio and include interviews from the gallery; then embedded the video on both the artist’s and gallery’s website to save time, create continuity, and promote each other.

 Mention and tag your gallery frequently in your social media posts and tag.